Skip to content

 identifier TEXT NOT NULL UNIQUE,

-fk_tenant INTEGER NOT NULL REFERENCES tb_tenant(pk_tenant),
+fk_tenant BIGINT NOT NULL REFERENCES tb_tenant(pk_tenant),

-fk_post INTEGER NOT NULL REFERENCES tb_post(pk_post),
+fk_post BIGINT NOT NULL REFERENCES tb_post(pk_post),

-fk_user INTEGER NOT NULL REFERENCES tb_user(pk_user),
+fk_user BIGINT NOT NULL REFERENCES tb_user(pk_user),

 content TEXT NOT NULL,